alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

               Shared Element Transitions In-Depth (_coming soon!_)
               {% comment %}</a>{% endcomment %}

 Note that although Activity Transitions will be the primary focus of these posts, much of the information also applies to Fragment Transitions as well.
-For those of you who are working with the Fragment Transition APIs, don't fret: I'll point out the significant differences between the two as they are encountered in the posts!
+For those of you who are working with the Fragment Transition APIs, don't worry: I'll point out the significant differences between the two as they are encountered in the posts!

 Before we get ahead of ourselves, let's start out by answering the following basic question: what is a `Transition`?